Last modified: 2020-04-13 | Approximate reading time 4 mins

 The difficulty of the job depends on how many layers of paint are on the facade as well as how much the home has been painted over time.

-Also, for homes painted before the 1980’s, beware of the possibility that your home’s exterior paint contains lead, which is highly toxic.
+Also, for homes painted before the 1980s, beware of the possibility that your home’s exterior paint may contain lead, which is highly toxic.
 Regardless, if you notice that the exterior of your home could use a new coat, here are RenoQuotes.com's steps to gaining the most success from the job!

 Use colours to emphasize the greater parts of your house, drawing the eye away from negative features.
 Accent colours should be darkest, whereas the overall facade should be kept fairly light, as to avoid conducting heat.

 For the best coverage possible, you must pressure wash the walls of your home, as any form of dirt or dust buildup with leave you with an uneven coat of paint.
 Work your way from the top of the exterior to the bottom, displaying a smooth and controlled manner throughout while overlapping strokes.